Wursthub/fabulous-mahogany-01ad3/src/pages/portfolio/project-2.md

 Without the help of my genious friends and lots of free time this idea would have not been possible

-*   Ugur Sezer - customer development, business development
+*   [Ugur Sezer](https://www.linkedin.com/in/ugur-sezer-309387101/) - customer development, business development, just an awesome dude

 *   Philipp Geyer - basic technology prototype